-Research has shown that selenium can help minimize hot flashes and other menopause symptoms.
+Research has shown that it can help minimize hot flashes and other menopause symptoms.

-The best vegetarian sources of selenium include Brazil nuts, unrefined grains, brown rice, and wheat germ.
+The best vegetarian sources include Brazil nuts, unrefined grains, brown rice, and wheat germ.

-Keep in mind that the mineral content of foods, including selenium, vary a lot depending on the mineral content of the soil the food is grown in.
+Keep in mind that the mineral content of foods vary a lot depending on the mineral content of the soil the food is grown in.
 This is another good reason to buy organic.
 Organic foods have been found to contain more nutrients than conventionally grown produce.

 Common symptoms of a deficiency are dandruff, decreased growth, premature aging, and infertility.
 But, without a blood test, it's impossible to know if these symptoms are related to a selenium deficiency or other health problems and deficiencies.